TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Capitalization rules (plain text)
 ---------------------------------

 #.
-If a word has special spelling, e.g. a :ref:`special TYPO3 word <spelling-typo3>`
+If a word has special spelling, for example a :ref:`special TYPO3 word <spelling-typo3>`
    like TypoScript or an :ref:`acronym <spelling-acronyms>` like PHP, this spelling is applied.
 #. :ref:`Proper nouns and brand names <spelling-proper-names>` are
-   capitalized, e.g. Docker.
+   capitalized, for example Docker.
 #.
 Most other words begin with a lowercase letter.

 There are some edge cases and some terms are not spelled consistently throughout various